PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 # Keyboard & Mouse Capture

 NOTE - keyboard capture is currently formatted uniquely among the ports.
-For basic letters and numbers there is no great differences, but when you start adding Shift and Control or special keyus, they all behave slightly differently.
+For basic letters and numbers there is no great differences, but when you start adding Shift and Control or special keys, they all behave slightly differently.
 Your best bet is to simply print what is being returned to you to determine what the format for the particular port is.

-Beginning in version 2.10 you can capture keyboard key presses and mouse scroll-wheel events.
+Beginning in version 2.10, you can capture keyboard key presses and mouse scroll-wheel events.
 Keyboard keys can be used, for example, to detect the page-up and page-down keys for a PDF viewer.
-To use this feature, there's a boolean setting in the Window call `return_keyboard_events` that is set to True in order to get keys returned along with buttons.
+To use this feature, there's a Boolean setting in the Window call `return_keyboard_events` that is set to True in order to get keys returned along with buttons.

 Keys and scroll-wheel events are returned in exactly the same way as buttons.